Arkells to Headline Greenbelt Harvest Picnic!!

 1000 Highway #5 West

-or at Picks and Sticks, 140 Locke Street South
+or Picks and Sticks, 140 Locke Street South

 or Dr. Disc, 20 Wilson Street in Hamilton, Ontario

-Bahamas will be performing at the 2015 Greenbelt Harvest Picnic on Saturday August 29th, at Christie Lake Conservation Area, in Dundas, Ontario.
-Bahamas will be performing along with Gordon Lightfoot, Iron and Wine, Kathleen Edwards, Basia Bulat, Gregory Alan Isakov, Martha Wainwright and Hamilton’s Dinner Belles.
-More performers will be announced in the coming weeks.
+The 2015 Greenbelt Harvest Picnic will also feature performances by Bahamas, Iron and Wine, Gordon Lightfoot, Gregory Alan Isakov, Kathleen Edwards, Basia Bulat, Martha Wainwright, Terra Lightfoot and Dinner Belles.
+More performers will be announced in the near future.
 Gates open at 11AM and show starts at 12PM.
 The event serves to celebrate the importance of the Greenbelt, local farmers, art, the outdoors and the eat-local movement.

 Ontario’s Greenbelt is almost 2.0 million acres of green space, farmland, vibrant communities, forests, wetlands, and watersheds – all permanently protected by world-leading legislation.
 In return, the Greenbelt gives back much to Ontario, including $9.1 billion in economic benefits and $2.6 billion in ecosystem services annually.